nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

     Figure 6 - Illustration of Storage Structure
 </p>

-The `Storage` component is responsible for creating and loading modules and their respective data, as well as saving the data each time a change is made.
-It consists of two components: `Loader` and `Writer`.
+The _Storage_ component is responsible for creating and loading modules and their respective data, as well as saving the data each time a change is made.
+It consists of two classes: `Loader` and `Writer`.
 At every moment, `Loader` only loads up to 1 module at a time and data for each module is stored separately.
 This is done to ensure fast loading and writing of files.

 #### Loader: